 6. If load is non-powered, insure that the gearbox drive chain is firmly attached to the load and tension is on the chain.
 Tilt trailer according to step 5.
+If the trailer has a winch instead of chain drive and the load does not roll off, the trailer will need to be tilted until the load touches the ground so the trailer can be pulled forward out from under the load.
 With chain firmly attached to load, remove other load securing devices.
 Use the gearbox to assist the load down to the end of the approach plate.
 With end of load resting on the ground, block load from rolling or sliding, if necessary.
 Disconnect the chain connectors and move the trailer from under the load, allowing the load to move off trailer to the ground.